xeneloid/ozon-packaging/README.md

-# ozon-packaging
+# Ozon Packaging
-Packaging for Ozon OS software
+This repo contains the Kickstarter file for building Ozon as well as the packages for the OS software.